Cloufish/Cloufish/README.md

 ### I'm ITSec enthusiast and I love to automate my daily tasks (and those IT related too ;) )

-- 🔭 I’m currently working on: Doing TryHackMe rooms, Portswigger Academy and Bug Bounty Hunting
+- 🔭 I’m currently working on: Bug Bounty Hunting, Using free PluralSight month to accelerate my DevOps knowledge 😤
 - 🌱 I’m currently learning: Parallelism in Bash, awk, sed, Ansible, Kubernetes, Code Testing Frameworks like Jest, Jenkins and other CI/CD tools
 - 👯 I’m looking to collaborate on: Dev**Sec**Ops projects
 - 🤔 I’m looking for help with [Awesome-Worldwide-ITSecurity-Specialists](https://github.com/Cloufish/Awesome-Worldwide-ITSecurity-Specialists) - If you're non-native english speaker then please help!
 It'll only take around 20minutes!
 Thanks a lot!